-Laryngeal mask airway malposition may not always be apparent and a flexible bronchoscope may be necessary to verify the position of the opening.
+Laryngeal mask airway malposition may not always be apparent, and a flexible bronchoscope may be necessary to verify the opening position.

-The risk of gastric distention, gastroesophageal reflux and tracheal dirt can increase with incorrect positioning, especially if positive pressure is used.
+With incorrect positioning, the risk of gastric distention, gastroesophageal reflux, and tracheal dirt can increase, mainly if positive pressure is used.

 However, several studies have shown that if a laryngeal mask airway was positioned correctly, the risks of gastric distention and gastroesophageal reflux were not increased compared to an endotracheal tube.

-Cassu et al. showed that the use of a laryngeal mask airway in ventilated cats can cause reflux but not aspiration.
+Cassa et al. showed that using a laryngeal mask airway in ventilated cats can cause reflux but not aspiration.

-Haslam et al. reported a case of gastric rupture during cardiopulmonary resuscitation attributed to the use of the laryngeal airway mask.
-Nolan et al. refute this
+Haslam et al. reported a case of gastric rupture during cardiopulmonary resuscitation attributed to the laryngeal airway mask.
+Nolan et al. refute this.

 Trauma to the uvula and the posterior wall of the pharynx has been reported.

-Several cases of nerve palsy have been reported, including palsy of the lingual nerve, hypoglossal nerve, glossopharyngeal nerve, and recurrent laryngeal nerve.
+Several nerve palsy cases have been reported, including palsy of the lingual nerve, hypoglossal nerve, glossopharyngeal nerve, and recurrent laryngeal nerve.